nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

        Expected: Similar to 3.

 ### Deleting comments
-1. Deleting comment from a tutor while all tutors are being shown
+1. Deleting a comment from a tutor while all tutors are being shown

     1. Prerequisites: List all tutors using the `list` command.
 At least one tutor in the list.
 At least one comment for said tutor.